projectcontour/contour/design/endpoint-slice-support.md

 #### FQDN Address types
 FQDN address types on EndpointSlices will not be supported.
 Contour will continue to support `externalName` service types.

+#### Disabled Mirroring
+If a service has [endpoint mirroring](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/#endpointslice-mirroring) disabled, it will not be processed by Contour.

 ## Tests

 To ensure the feature is well tested, this feature will have